Nude on the Moon

 Nude on the Moon is a 1961 science-fantasy nudist film co-written and co-directed by Doris Wishman and Raymond Phelan under the shared pseudonyms "O. O. Miller" and "Anthony Brooks".
-The film was produced in 1960 and theatrically released in 1961.

 Nude on the Moon is the second of eight nudist films produced and directed by Wishman.
-While most nudist films of the time were set within a conventional nudist camp, apparently as a promotional gimmick Wishman decided to set the story in a nudist civilization on the Moon.
+While most nudist films of the time were set within a conventional nudist camp, apparently as a way to "get past" censorship, Wishman decided to set the story in a nudist civilization on the Moon.